 Remembrance of God is a sword.
 Our states determine our life, and if we do not remember God, we act upon states of egotism.
 Again, God is not outside, but is inside.
-As the Quran teaches, "Truly We are closer to you than your jugular vein” (50:16).
+As the Qur'an teaches:

 By remembering that presence in us, we learn through practical life how to slay our enemies, our negative states, our defects as we are meditating, and drive off troubles that are headed for us, because if circumstances repeat, as karma and troubles emerge in our life that we have to resolve, if we respond or react with negativity, we exacerbate our pain.
 We complicate our issues.
 But if we act from serenity, we defend ourselves.

 Even if difficulty should overshadow the servant, his fleeing to God Most High in his heart immediately turns away from him the thing he hates. ―Al-Qushayri, Al-Risalah: Principles of Sufism

 Here we have an image of Saint Michael conquering the dragon, a symbol of how our soul can conquer our lower self.
 And notice that as he is wielding of this sword of justice, he is in a perfect state of equanimity.
 Remembrance of God is calm, is serene, is balanced.
 It is only through clear perception and serenity, awareness in the present, that we know how to act in the spontaneity of the moment.

 Samael Aun Weor mentions in Treatise of Revolutionary Psychology, how the best method for overcoming suffering is an appropriate psychological state: